Lilium 'Stargazer'

-Lilium 'Stargazer' (the 'Stargazer lily') is a hybrid lily of the 'Oriental group'.
-Oriental lilies are known for their fragrant perfume, blooming mid-to-late summer.
-Stargazers are easy to grow and do best in full sunlight.

-They have a fast growth rate and should be planted in full sun in well-drained loamy or sandy soil.
-When mature, 'Stargazers' can grow to a height of 36 inches with a spread of 10 to 14 inches with 2 to 8 flowers per stem.
+Oriental lilies are known for their fragrant perfume, and bloom in mid-to-late summer.
+'Stargazers' are easy to grow and do best in full sunlight.
+They have a fast growth rate and prefer well-drained loamy or sandy soil.
+'Stargazers' can grow to a height of 36 inches with a spread of 12 to 16 inches with 4 to 5 flowers per stem.